A-Z Important Information

 Gippsland: The Campus Nurse located in Building 3N, opposite the student lounge.
 Appointments with the nurse and inquiries can be made on phone ext.
 26425 or 51226425.

 Berwick: Located on the campus grounds, Berwick Healthcare is a General Practice, offering a range of medical services.
 Address: 76 Clyde Road, Berwick, Phone: 9796 1500, Book online: www.berwickhealthcare.com.au

 As you make the transition from home to Uni, and beyond, you will need to take responsibility for your belongings.
 Fedliving does not assume liability for loss or damage to personal property by fire, theft, water damage or any other means except to the extent of the law.
 Insurance of your personal items is strongly recommended.
 It is important to report any theft or damage that may have taken place in your room to Fedliving and report it to the police immediately.

 Internet - Get connected

-Ballarat: Free internet on Residence!
-We know you are keen to get online ASAP and your RA will be able to assist with connecting to wireless and in room connectivity (depending on your location).
+Ballarat: We know you are keen to get online ASAP and you will be connect to wireless and in room connectivity (depending on your location).
 You should take some time read the 'Use of Computing and Communication Facilities Policy' and 'Reasonable Internet Use Guidelines' to ensure you are aware of all the internet requirements here on campus.